 If you run just a few tests, it's easy enough to put this advice into practice.
 However, things get more complicated when you start thinking about how to use test data effectively at scale.
 If you are running dozens or hundreds of automated tests daily, how do you ensure that your test data is effectively analyzed, that the results of the analysis are communicated to all stakeholders, and that those stakeholders act upon the insights produced by the data?

 I address these questions in this article by discussing best practices for effectively interpreting test data when employing agile software testing strategies.
-In addition, I'll discuss the metrics that can be used to assist in this analysis and how to go about acting upon the results of
+In addition, I'll discuss the metrics that can be used to assist in this analysis and how to go about acting upon the results of test data.

 Various Types of Software Testing Strategies